As India reopens to the idea of a new-normal life post the COVID-19 wave, Indian wedding giants gear up for the Future of Weddings after COVID-19.

 Jimmy Mistry, CMD, Della Adventure Resorts, shares, “There are a lot of new-generation products available where you do not need to get into sanitisation on a daily basis.
 The efficacy of the sanitisation materials that will be used, will be good enough for 45 days to 90 days, depending on the product.
 There are two products we are working on right now- one is US based and the other is a Swiss product.
 Every other company's R&D department is working on these kinds of products.
 One change that is evident in the washrooms is that you will start seeing European style pedal-operated flushes, or sensor operated flushes.

 Changing Trends in Wedding Layouts

 Plated vs. Buffet Meals

 While delectable food is still top of mind for couples, the manner in which dishes are prepared and served will follow stringent safety precautions.
 Most venues have confirmed that they will likely opt for plated meals instead of a buffet in the near future.
 Puneet Chhatwal, MD & CEO, Indian Hotels Company (IHCL) shares, “Restaurants and banquet areas will have fewer tables and all self-serving buffets are suspended for now.
-Menus will largely be digital or single use, with greater emphasis on wellness-oriented food sections for healthier meals and greater level of immunity.”
+Menus will largely be digital or single-use, with greater emphasis on wellness-oriented food sections for healthier meals and a greater level of immunity.”

 Hyatt Regency, Delhi shares, "We recommend the Sit-down meals as it will reduce contamination of the service gears on the food installation bars.
-We will serve the food in individual portion and opt for pre plated food or passing around snacks and food options.
+We will serve the food in individual portion and opt for pre-plated food or passing around snacks and food options.
 We will also have dedicated food handlers serving food items to customers instead of multiple customers touching the same serving spoon."

 Rise of Mocktails & Health Juices